chadpenny/cpenny-portfolio/finalProject_part1.md

 #### 3) Supplement.
 Very affordable (Perhaps a screenshot of Vitamin D on Amazon or at the grocery store).

 ## Method and Medium
 I plan on using shorthand with visualizations from a variety of places such as flourish and tableau.
 I plan on first finishing all of my visualizations in order of how they will be presented on Shorthand and then moving to shorthand and making them flow.
+At this point, I probably have identified more data than I will actually use, so I will need to pick and choose the final data that will be presented.

 ### Data